 - Youth Hostel

-*not all requests will automatically qualify for inclusion on the list, we will inform you of the outcome of your request.
+Please note that not all requests will automatically qualify for a temporary exemption.
+You will be notified of the outcome once your request has been reviewed.

 The following guidance gives a comprehensive outline of some of the main hazards and considerations that you can identify to help keep yourself, visitors and the heritage value of your property safe from fire.